Skip to main content

 But what's interesting to me is the way this movie is celebrated alongside films rebellious films like Dr. Strangelove and Bonnie and Clyde.
 I have always found its connection with these sorts of movies odd.
 What's a movie about suburban listlessness doing alongside a movie about the inevitability of nuclear annihilation?

 The Graduate is one of those rare films where I don't think even film criticism at large really understands why it's so good.
 The film landed in a time where popular cinema was loud and rebellious, and so we kinda assume The Graduate is the same.
-Popular criticism marks The Graduate as a ritual in nihilism, but somewhere between the youthful ennui and dark cynicism, a surprisingly bright portrait of optimism, agency, and self-actualization shines through.
+Popular criticism marks The Graduate as a ritual in nihilism, but that's just never been the most natural reading for me.

 By this, I don't mean The Graduate is something like The Sound of Music.
 This movie spends way too much time marinating in its own angst to be what I'd call an "optimistic" movie.
 That said, while the movie scouts out the experience of living in a world resigned to its own shoddiness, the movie does not leave disillusionment or cynicism as the audience's only weapons against such a world.